MolSSI-Education/python_scripting_cms/_episodes/02-file_parsing.md

 ~~~
 {:. .output}

 Here, we have specified that our filepath contains the 'data' and 'outfiles' directory, and the `os.path` module has made this into a filepath that is usable by our system.
-If you are on Windows, you will instead see that a forward slash is used.
+If you are on Windows, you will instead see that a backslash is used.

 > ## Absolute and relative paths
 > File paths can be *absolute*, or *relative*.